Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/guides/openSSL.md

 !!! success "Solution"
     Download the SSL certificate of your CA and make sure it is in `.pem` format.
-    Then, tell the plugin to trust that CA by providing the certificate's path in [the options](../configuration/openSSL.md#rootcapath):
+    Then, tell the plugin to trust that CA by providing the certificate's path in [the HTTP options](../configuration/http.md):

     ```js
+    import { Agent } from "node:https";

-    await configureXrayPlugin(config, {
+    await configureXrayPlugin(on, config, {
-        openSSL: {
+        http: {
-            rootCAPath: "/home/cert.pem"
+            httpsAgent: new Agent({
+                ca: "/home/cert.pem",
+            }),
         },
     });
     ```